 Last but not least we want to talk about open-minded companies that are inviting to LGBTQ customers.
 We Speak Gay Community is a community of companies and events that are inviting to LGBTQ customers creating a safe atmosphere in which you can feel valued and respected.
 The companies are using We Speak Gay sticker above in the window or logo on the web page und thus expressing the values of diversity and inclusivity.
 The companies include hotels, hostels, stores, coffee places, restaurants.
 You can read more about these inclusive companies on the We Speak Gay Community page.

-Below is the Google map of We Speak Gay members.
+Below is the Google maps version of the inclusive Gay Travel Finland map.
 Click on the icon in the upper left corner to display the list of the companies.
-When clicking on the icon in the upper right corner you open the map in Google.
+When clicking on the icon in the upper right corner you open the Gay Travel Finland map in Google.